-Locals window Right-click on string variable Show in String Viewer
+From Code Editor or Right-click on string variable Show in String Viewer Locals window

 View Debug Variables in Code Editors

 When a breakpoint occurs, you will see all the local variables in that window.
 You can also inspect variables in the Source Code Editor by hovering your mouse over the reference.
 Here are some examples.